proge-software/lectio-uninapoli-2022/04.open-source-ml/polls/polls.en.md

 ﻿# Polls

-## What operating systems can you use (one or more answers)?
-Feel free to add new entries if missing
+## What operating systems can you use? (one or more answers) Feel free to add new entries if missing

 - [ ] Linux
 - [ ] Android